bpost acquires Radial, formerly eBay enterprise, for $820M

 Just last week, it was reported that Amazon is working on a new “flex” last-mile delivery service in competition with FedEx (and now bpost).

 This would be in addition to what it is already offering for its own marketplace and direct sales to customers: a separate service that could be used for all deliveries, similar to what bpost and FedEx and DHL do today.

-Amazon’s work on The Hub, new in-building parcel lockers for both Amazon and other deliveries, which we reported on earlier this year, would also fit into this idea.
+Furthermore, Amazon’s work on The Hub, new in-building parcel lockers for both Amazon and other deliveries, which we reported on earlier this year, would also fit into this idea.
 The company has essentially started to position itself as a delivery company for more than just goods sold on the Amazon platform.

 My guess is that there have been murmurs in the market about this bpost deal, and that has possibly led to details leaking out about Amazon’s “flex” plans.
 Or conversely, the leaks about Amazon’s plans have led bpost to move faster on closing and announcing its deal for Radial.Featured Image: Photographee.eu/Shutterstock